losol/doksi/README.md

 # Doczy

 A starter for adding documentation as code to a project.
+This documentation template is built on Gatsby v2 with Docz theme.
+You will also find a Travis configuration for automatic deployment to Github pages.

 ## Add automatic deployment with Travis CI